szymciem8/Poem-Generator-NLP/README.md

 ![Tensorflow](https://img.shields.io/badge/TensorFlow-FF6F00?style=flat&logo=tensorflow&logoColor=white)
 [![Made with Jupyter](https://img.shields.io/badge/Made%20with-Jupyter-orange?style=flat&logo=Jupyter)](https://jupyter.org/try)

-Machine learning model that genrates short poems in silesian language.
+Machine learning model that generates short poems in silesian language.

 ## Example
 Every poem generation has to be started with a seed sentence.
 In this example, poem was started with `A kej pojemy i pośpiywomy` and here is the outcome.